santhoshpkumar/FindingLaneLinesOnTheRoad/README.md

 separate_lines() does this grouping using the slope on the input list of hough lines.
 The results are two collection of lanes, right and left.

-Two imiages below represetn the seprated lanes
+Two images below represetn the seprated lanes

 [solidYellowCurve_left]: ./test_images_output/solidYellowCurve_left.jpg "Left Lines"